Simpson E. Stilwell: Guides Kansas Volunteers

 The Regiment began their trip Southward to Fort Supply where Custer and the 7th Cavalry was posted.
 After crossing the nearly frozen Arkansas River they began their tracking of the hostiles.
 The snow being around 12 inches deep, made it very difficult for the men and their horses, to travel, so their travels were very slow.
 On the 14th of November, the regiment was hit by a severe winter snowstorm and they had great difficulty finding a way to cross the Arkansas River.
 Shortly afterward 600 of their horses were somehow stampeded and they lost 100 of the valuable horses.
 The situation got worse when the men got lost in a blizzard in the Cimarron Canyon and finally began reaching Camp Supply on November 28.

 Custer had grown impatient waiting for Crawford and left on November 24 for Washita.
 There they killed from 14 to upwards of 140 Indians at the Battle of Washita River, capturing 53 women and children, while losing only one officer in the fight around the Indian village.
 This was the battle for which the unit had been organized.

 The Kansas Volunteers remained in active service all winter.
 They suffered from insufficient and poor rations, severe weather, and walked instead of rode due to the lack of horses, and saw little fighting.

 In 1871 Stilwell was at Fort Sill as a post guide.
 He remained in the Indian Territory with the exception of a few travels until about 1887.

 He also served during the campaign of 1874, where he made a daring ride from the Darlington agency to Fort Sill, seventy-five miles alone through hostile country, to bring news of the outbreak and get help.
 Later he was scout for General "Black Jack" Davidson.

 In 1878 he was chief packer and then scout at Fort Davis and then Fort Stockton, Texas.

-Brother shot in Tombstone
+Brother shot in Tucson

 His brother Frank Stilwell was an outlaw Cowboy who was suspected of murdering Morgan Earp on March 18, 1882, in an ambush in Tombstone, Arizona Territory.
 Frank was killed in retaliation by Wyatt Earp two days later.
 Simpson soon learned of his brother's death and went west with hopes of avenging his brother's death.
 However, he soon returned without doing so.
 He returned to Indian Territory where he became a Deputy U.S. Marshal headquartered in Anadarko, Oklahoma.